yash-sharma1/docs-site/docs/smart-chain/wallet/wallet_api.md

 Binance Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.

-This API borrowed heavily from API metamask provided considered the massive adoption.
-So web3 site developers could easily connect their app with the Binance Chain Wallet.
-It allows websites to request users' Binance Smart Chain accounts, read data from the blockchain the user is connected to, and suggest that the user sign messages and transactions.
+This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
+So Web3 site developers can easily connect their dApps with the Binance Chain Wallet.
+The APIs allow websites to request users' Binance Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.

-The presence of the provider object indicates a Binance Chain user.
+The presence of the provider object indicates a Binance Chain/Binance Smart Chain user.

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).